 (a) no charge of committing the offence for which the vehicle was impounded is laid during the period of one year after the day on which the offence is suspected to have been committed; or

-(b) during the period described in paragraph (a) a person is charged with committing the offence but the person is not convicted of that offence within that period or within an extension of that period ordered by the court.
+(b) during the period described in paragraph (a) a person is charged with committing the offence but the person is acquitted of that offence, or the charge is withdrawn or dismissed.

 [Section 80IB inserted by No. 4 of 2007 s.
 9; amended by No. 24 of 2008 s.
 23 and 25; No. 23 of 2009 s.
 22; No. 20 of 2010 s.
-12.]
+12; No. 51 of 2016 s.
+38.]

 80I.
-Storage expenses after impounding period, payment of before vehicle released
+Storage expenses after impounding period ends

+(1A) If a vehicle is impounded under Subdivision 2 or on an impounding order and a person is convicted of the offence for which the vehicle was impounded, that person is liable to pay to the Commissioner an amount specified by the Commissioner as being equivalent to all reasonable expenses of the Commissioner in storing the vehicle after the impounding period ends (the post-impoundment expenses).

-(1) The Commissioner may refuse to release a vehicle impounded under Subdivision 2 or on an impounding order until the Commissioner is paid the expenses incurred in storing the vehicle after the impounding period ends.
+(1) The Commissioner may refuse to release a vehicle impounded under Subdivision 2 or on an impounding order until the Commissioner is paid the post-impoundment expenses for the vehicle.

-(2A) If the vehicle impounded under Subdivision 2 is a substitute vehicle impounded under section 79BCB, the expenses referred to in subsection (1) are both the expenses incurred in storing the substitute vehicle and any unpaid expenses incurred in storing the initially impounded vehicle (as defined in section 79BCA(1)).
+(2A) If the vehicle impounded under Subdivision 2 is a substitute vehicle impounded under section 79BCB, the post-impoundment expenses are both the expenses incurred in storing the substitute vehicle and any unpaid expenses incurred in storing the initially impounded vehicle (as defined in section 79BCA(1)).

-(2) The expenses referred to in subsection (1) are not to include the costs of storing the vehicle for any 24 hour period during which the place where the vehicle is stored is not open to the public.
+(2) The post-impoundment expenses are not to include the costs of storing the vehicle for any 24 hour period during which the place where the vehicle is stored is not open to the public.

 [Section 80I inserted by No. 10 of 2004 s.
 13; amended by No. 4 of 2007 s.
 22; No. 24 of 2008 s.
 23 and 25; No. 23 of 2009 s.
 23; No. 20 of 2010 s.
-13.]
+13; No. 51 of 2016 s.
+39.]

 80JA.
-Vehicle impounded under s.
-79A, sale of by police with consent of owner etc.
+Disposal, with consent, of vehicles impounded under s.
+79 or 79A

 (1) In this section —

-impounded vehicle means a vehicle that is impounded under section 79A;
+impounded vehicle means a vehicle that is impounded under section 79 or 79A.

-interest, in relation to a vehicle, means a legal or equitable interest, right or title in or to the ownership or possession of the vehicle.

 (2) If the Commissioner is satisfied that each person who has an interest in an impounded vehicle has, in accordance with subsection (4), consented to the Commissioner doing so, the Commissioner, on behalf of those persons, may sell or otherwise dispose of the vehicle.